• Skip to primary navigation

 • Use saute mode, let water get heated up, and start boiling.

 • Grease idli molds with oil.
-You do not have to grease khotte or moode.

-• Arrange kotte, moode, and idli molds in your IP.
+• Arrange idli molds in your IP.

 • Close the instant pot lid.
 Switch to steam mode.
 Steam for 15 to 20 minutes in venting mode.
 The timer does not work on venting mode, and instant pot will not beep here, so set an external timer.